wurstscript/wurstscript.github.io/index.md

 layout: home
 title: Home
 tagline: |
-  Programming language that compiles to Jass.
+  Delicious programming language that compiles to Jass.

   *"Puts power, efficiency, and speed at your fingertips"*
-heading: Get started using Wurst
+heading: Get started using Wurst.
 redirect_from:
   - /WurstScript/
 navigation: